koofr/java-koofr/README.md

 ## Example
 This is the *info* example that shows how to connect to Koofr by printing out details about currently logged in user.
-It uses an authentication token.
-If you need to obtain one programatically see the *cmdline* example in the `examples/cmdline` folder.

 ```java